tincerti/tincerti.github.io/_pages/research_2.md

 ### The use of politics for private gain

 My primary research focus is business or individual use of political institutions for private gain.
-This includes work on explicit corruption, the revolving door, and regulatory capture.
+This includes work on, e.g., corruption, the revolving door, and regulatory capture.

 Example publications and working papers: